Liliane Landor: Biography

 Landor appreciates the importance of combining radio and television broadcasting with online services including social media.
 In a 2014 interview with Hanin Ghaddar of NOW News, she stressed the importance of maintaining high-quality news while exploring new possibilities for more effective delivery.
 The BBC's "impartiality, objectivity, and universal values will not change," she explained.
 "There are so many ways to get through to audiences, but ultimately you have certain editorial principles that you cannot waive."

 On Landor's departure in 2016, the director of BBC News, James Harding, described her as "a defining figure in shaping the World Service" who through the language services had "transformed the BBC’s ability to make sense of the world".
 The following year, the BBC announced the "Liliane Landor Award for Best in Journalism" for a documentary non-fiction work.
 The first award was won by Karim Sayad for a film about the lives of two Algerian men.

 In 2018, Landor became Head of Foreign News for Channel 4, succeeding Nevine Mabro.
 From 2021 until 2024, Landor was the Senior Controller of BBC News International Services (under which she also assumed the role of Director for international broadcaster BBC World Service).

 In September 2022, Landor started a restructuring programme to cut about 380 jobs at the BBC World Service and close some radio operations, prompting warnings of damage to the BBC's global reputation.
 Some critics argued that the cuts would mean poorer value for British and global audiences.

+In 2025, having left the BBC she spoke out against proposals to fund the BBC World Service from the defence budget.
+She believed that this would undermine its independence.